CAMP LIONS MISSION

 Camp Lions is recreational & does not teach any curriculum to campers.
 A ratio of 4 campers to 1 Counselor is maintained to assure safety and provide positive role modeling.
 Older Teen campers who are Counselors-In-Training provide extra hands to make the camp flow smoothly.

-Campers enjoy swimming, canoeing, team sports, archery, fishing, horseback riding, cookouts, crafts, artwork and nature programs.
+Campers enjoy swimming, canoeing, team sports, archery, fishing, cookouts, crafts, artwork and nature programs.
 Every session offers new opportunities to explore new skills.
 All for free!

 Camp Lions of Illinois for Blind and Deaf Youth offers eligible Illinois residents a week of fun, challenging activities and an opportunity to make new friends with peers of similar abilities at our over-night camp.